 How to Become a Nurse in Alaska

-Licensing regulations for nursing in Alaska are similar to those in other states.
-Licensed registered nurses must hold either an associate degree or a bachelor's degree, and earned a passing score on the NCLEX-RN.
-At this stage, nurses pay the required fees through the Alaska Board of Nursing and apply for licensing in one of three specializations: Advanced Nurse Practitioner, Nurse Midwife, or Certified Registered Nurse Anesthetist.
-Once licensed and employed, nurses complete continuing education through a national certification organization recognized by Alaska’s state board.
+Alaska's nursing licensure regulations are similar to those in other states.
+To earn a license, RNs must hold either an associate degree or a bachelor's degree and pass the National Council Licensure Examination, or NCLEX-RN.
+Candidates pay an exam fee through the Alaska Board of Nursing and can apply for licensure.
+Those who wish to become advanced practice registered nurses (APRNs) can apply for licensure in one of four nursing specializations: nurse practitioner, nurse midwife, clinical nurse specialist, or certified registered nurse anesthetist.
+Once licensed and employed, nurses must regularly complete continuing education coursework through a state board-recognized national certification organization.

-The minimum credential for an entry-level nursing job is a year-long licensed practical nurse program.
-The LPN does not require a college degree, and usually leads to employment in lower-level nursing care positions under the direction of a registered nurse or physician.
-The AND is a two-year associate degree that prepares graduates for entry-level positions or to transfer into a bachelor's program.
-Both the associate and bachelor's degree qualify you to take the NCLEX-RN exam for registered nurses.
-A bachelor's degree in nursing generally requires four years and more challenging course work than an AND.
-Two-year bridge programs are also available for registered nurses with AND’s who want to continue on to a BSN degree.
-Specialized training requires a master's in nursing and provides a pathway to more job opportunities and higher pay.
-The most advanced option, the doctor of nursing practice degree , prepares professionals for college-level teaching.
+Many candidates secure an entry-level nursing job by completing a year-long licensed practical nurse (LPN) program.
+LPN programs do not require a college degree, and graduates qualify to take on lower-level nursing positions under the direction of an RN or physician.
+In contrast, the two-year associate degree in nursing (ADN) prepares graduates for either entry-level employment or to transfer a bachelor's program.
+Both associate and bachelor's degree holders may take the NCLEX-RN exam for RNs.
+A bachelor's degree in nursing (BSN) generally requires four years of study and features more challenging coursework than an ADN curriculum.
+Some RNs with ADNs who wish to pursue a BSN enroll in two-year bridge programs.
+More specialized training requires a master's in nursing (MSN) and provides a pathway to additional job opportunities and higher salaries.
+Finally, many professionals interested in college-level teaching positions choose to earn a doctor of nursing practice degree.

-Nursing schools in Alaska offer different pathways to degree-completion; students can select programs on-campus, fully online, or as a hybrid of the two.
-Online nursing degrees are convenient options for working adults who want to enhance their job prospects with advanced training, or students who do not have access to on-campus programs near their homes.
-The most common online programs are RN to BSN and RN to MSN bridge programs.
-Prerequisites differ by school and type of degree, though clinical practice or internships are often part of degree requirements; students interested in online programs should make sure that they can complete these practicum requirements at medical facilities near their locations.
-The length of time for degree completion can take anywhere from one to five years, depending on the degree and whether the program is offered online, as blended or hybrid courses, or on-campus.
+Most nursing schools in Alaska offer several different ways to earn a degree, including on-campus programs, web-based programs, and hybrid blends of the two.
+Online nursing degrees provide a convenient option for working adults who want to enhance their job prospects through advanced training, or individuals who cannot commute to a local college or university.
+The most common online programs are RN-to-BSN and RN-to-MSN bridge programs.
+While admission prerequisites differ by school and degree type, most programs include a clinical practice requirement or internship component.
+Students considering an online degree should ensure that they can fulfill any practicum requirements at a nearby medical facility.
+Most nursing students spend anywhere from one to five years completing their degree, depending on the program type and whether the school offers it online, through blended or hybrid courses, or on campus.

-Depending on the school, most nursing programs prepare graduates for required licensing exams.
-Most nursing schools in Alaska provide test preparation to students, which introduces them to the content areas and builds their test-taking skills and confidence.
-For example, the ATIs and HESI exams are graduation requirements for many bachelor’s programs.
-Students who do well on these exams tend to have higher passing rates on the NCLEX-RN exam.
-Review courses for the NCLEX exams offered by test preparation services present another option.
-Keep in mind that passing the NCLEX is a requirement for licensing but it is not a guarantee of finding work.
-Even before you graduate and start interviewing, you should build professional networks, acquire experience in the field through clinical practice and internships, and take advantage of your school's career counseling office.
+Many nursing programs cover the topics and skills addressed on state licensing exams.
+Most nursing schools in Alaska introduce students to exam content areas, building their test-taking skills and confidence.
+For example, many bachelor's programs include the ATI and HESI exams in their graduation requirements.
+Candidates who do well on these exams tend to score higher on the NCLEX-RN exam, and many choose to enroll in NCLEX review courses offered through test preparation services.
+Though required to obtain state licensure, passing NCLEX scores do not guarantee employment.
+Even before you graduate and start interviewing, you should start building your professional network, acquire hands-on experience through clinical practice and internships, and take advantage of your school's career counseling office.

 Nursing Licensure in Alaska

-The Alaska Board of Nursing , the state licensing board, is the best source for information on licensing requirements and fees for LPNs and RNs.
-The NCLEX-PN exam is required for licensed practical nurses (LPNs), and the NCLEX-RN exam is the license requirement for registered nurses (RNs).
-Both associate and bachelor's degrees qualify you for the NCLEX-RN test, the required licensing credential for employment throughout the U.S., including the state of Alaska.
-To apply for state licensing, you must meet the NCLEX eligibility requirements established by the Alaska Board of Nursing and register for the exam with the Pearson VUE testing company.
-The examination fee is $200, and the board requires other application fees (see table below).
+The Alaska Board of Nursing is the best source for information on LPN and RN licensing requirements and fees.
+LPNs must pass the NCLEX-PN exam, and RNs must pass the NCLEX-RN exam.
+Both associate and bachelor's nursing degrees qualify candidates to sit for the NCLEX-RN test and obtain the necessary licensure to work in the state of Alaska.
+Before you apply for state licensure, you must meet the NCLEX eligibility requirements established by the Alaska Board of Nursing.
+You must also register to take the exam through the Pearson VUE testing company and pay a $200 examination fee.
+Other application fees are detailed in the table below.

-Many nursing programs in Alaska require the ATIs and HESI exams as part of their curriculum to help students prepare for the required NCLEX exams.
-Students who take these preparatory exams tend to receive higher scores on the NCLEX.
-However, Alaska is not a member of the Nurse Licensure Compact, which recognizes nursing licenses between member states without further examination.
-If you hold a license from another state, you must fulfill licensing requirements to work as a nurse in Alaska.
+To help students prepare for the NCLEX exams, many nursing programs in Alaska include the ATI and HESI exams in their curricula.
+Students who complete these preparatory exams tend to receive higher scores on the NCLEX.
+However, Alaska is not a member of the Nurse Licensure Compact, which recognizes nursing licenses between member states without requiring further examination.
+If you hold a nursing license from another state, you must fulfill additional licensing requirements to work as a nurse in Alaska.
 If your Alaskan nursing license is in good standing, you may practice in another state by applying for licensure by endorsement through that state's nursing board.

 Nursing Licensing Costs in Alaska